We include products we think are useful for our readers. If you make a purchase through our links, we may earn a commission.

 If you can understand what’s going on with someone, you’ll have an easier time accepting the situation.
 Make it a habit to ask yourself “What might be the other side to the story?”

-1. Do silly stuff on purpose
+8. Do silly things on purpose

 Don’t plan it, just do it.
 Be spontaneous!
 Take the position that as long as it’s safe and harmless to yourself and others, why not?
 So take a slightly longer lunch, eat out, or go shopping.
 Go to a VR Room with friends to see what it’s like.
 If it takes no thought and is just fun – all the better.